Access the Free Library Here!

 Featured are my product "My Vocabulary Doodles" - 3 worksheets shown

-I use these to help with any and EVERY new unit, lesson, and just plain reading a any type of passage in general.
-I find that if students can find the definition of the word and make a connection in context, a doodle is the next step.
-Usually students can remember vocabulary when they have been encouraged to practice it in an unconventional way.
-Vocabulary Doodles are just that … some students overly enjoy it because they are artistic, while others don’t enjoy doodling, as much, but will remember having to look up the definition of a new word and draw it.
-In the end, the strategy is brilliant and needing the graphic organizer will not be entirely necessary, after enough practice.
-In fact, your students should be able to visualize more clearly and write more fluently, in a comprehensive manner.
+I use these to help with any new unit, lesson, and just plain reading or any passage in general.
+A doodle is the next step if students can find the word's definition and make a context connection.
+Usually, students can remember vocabulary when encouraged to practice it unconventionally.
+Vocabulary Doodles are just that . . . some students overly enjoy it because they are artistic, while others don't enjoy doodling as much but will remember having to look up the definition of a new word and draw it.
+Ultimately, the strategy is exhilarating, and needing the graphic organizer will not be entirely necessary after enough practice.
+Your students should be able to visualize and write more clearly and comprehensively.

 I cannot wait to hear how this strategy works for you!
-These Vocabulary Doodle pages are free for a limited time only!
+You can find these Vocabulary Doodle pages here!
 Happy doodling!!

 Comments